chfal/investigating_orthogroups/README.md

 ### Directory explanations
 - `test_c4l/`
   - this folder is kind of the main folder. we'll run orthofinder here from here and save all our sequences here.
   - `OrthoFinder/`
     - OrthoFinder makes its own directory where it puts its results.
     - `Feb_16_Results/ OR WHATEVER DATE IT IS WHEN YOU RUN IT`
       - this contains a bunch of other folders.
 The imoprtant ones are
            - `Orthogroups`
            - `MultipleSequenceAlignments`
+  - `iqtree`
+    - Where we run IQTree analysis
-  - `scripts`
+  - `ASTRAL`
-    - soft link scripts folder here as well
-    - `ln -s ../juicer/SLURM/scripts/ scripts`
+      - Where we download and run ASTRAL

 ## Downloading Files